fsalviati/NextJS-MongoDB-Project/README.md

-# Todo List inetgrated with MongoDB
+# Todo List integrated with MongoDB
 This project is a simple Wishlist application built using Next.js and TypeScript, with MongoDB as the backend database.
 The application allows users to create, manage, and save their wishlists.

 Features